Released by Black Mark Productions in July 1991, Nothing but Death

 (21 Feb.
 2016)

-of decades, and it all goes back to Edge of Sanity.
-While not as well-known as some other Swedish Death Metal bands, such
+couple of decades, and it all goes back to Edge of Sanity.
+While not as well-known as some other Swedish death metal bands,

-as Entombed, Dismember and Grave, Edge of Sanity still released some quality material in the early-'90s, before fading into
+such as Entombed, Dismember and Grave, Edge of Sanity still released some quality material in the early-'90s, before fading

-mediocrity and then obscurity.
-The band's third studio effort, The Spectral Sorrows, was released in November 1993
+into mediocrity and then obscurity.
+The band's third studio effort, The Spectral Sorrows, was released in November

-effort into finding it.
-I had obtained the first Edge of Sanity album, Nothing But Death Remains, back in high school
+much effort into finding it.
+I had obtained the first Edge of Sanity album, Nothing But Death Remains, back in high

-but it failed to make a great impression on me.
-It was a solid offering of old school Death Metal, yet it did not seem to
+school but it failed to make a great impression on me.
+It was a solid offering of old school death metal, yet it did not seem

 and The Spectral Sorrows in a Stockholm record shop.
 The latter was, by far, the more impressive of the two and managed